Skip to content

 It offers pay-as-you-play netball activities and meets the different fitness and skill levels of women aged 15 years and over.
 Rock Up Netball is a flexible program that offers alternative activities as opposed to traditional netball games.
 Netball Victoria has considered the results of current research, which is trending toward participation in less structured forms of sport and physical activity.

-The sessions are based around four key concepts:
+The sessions are based around 4 key concepts:

 1. train